-The experts rate effectiveness of the following psychological strategies higher than their feasibility: i) accept yourself, j) seek a job that fits you and k) find a way of life that fits you.
-A similar difference appears in the ratings of two more tangible strategies: I) keep out of debt and m) avoid long commutes.
-The greatest difference in effectiveness and feasibility is seen in n) live in an environment of trust.
+The experts rate effectiveness of the following psychological strategies higher than their feasibility: a) accept yourself, b) seek a job that fits you and c) find a way of life that fits you.
+A similar difference appears in the ratings of two more tangible strategies: d) keep out of debt and e) avoid long commutes.
+The greatest difference in effectiveness and feasibility is seen in f) live in an environment of trust.